syncthing/docs/specs/untrusted.rst

 An "untrusted" device can participate in a Syncthing cluster with the following assumptions and limitations;

-The untrusted device should *not* be able to observe:
+The untrusted device can *not* observe:

 - File data

 - File or directory names, symlink names, symlink targets

 - File modification time, permissions, or modification history (version vectors)

 The untrusted device *will* be able to observe:

-- Which other devices are paired with it

-- File sizes (although files grow slightly due to block overhead, and some files are padded up to an even kilobyte, file sizes can be determined at least to the closest kilobyte)
+- File sizes [#sizes]_

-- When and which parts of files are changed by the other devices
+- Which parts of files are changed by the other devices and when

 - Which identical blocks are reused within any given file

 The last two points (identifying changed and reused blocks) are required by the syncing mechanism, in order to avoid transferring all unchanged file data when a file block changes.
-Blocks and block hashes are encrypted with a per-file key so correlation is not possible between files -- just within any given file.
+Blocks and block hashes are encrypted with a per-file key so correlation is not possible *between* files -- just within any given file.

 In addition the untrusted device *must not* be able to modify, remove or